 Transfer to an ABLE plan - If the beneficiary or an eligible relative becomes disabled, you can transfer the money to an Achieving a Better Life Experience (ABLE) account, which can be used for qualified expenses.

 Withdrawal - There is always the option to withdraw the money.
 There is a 10% penalty, and the earnings portion of the account will be subject to income tax.
-However, if the beneficiary earns a scholarship, attends military school, is disabled, or deceased, the owner can withdraw the money without penalty and pay online the income tax.
+However, if the beneficiary earns a scholarship, attends military school, is disabled, or deceased, the owner can withdraw the money without penalty and pay the income tax online.

 Many parents worry about how a 529 will impact their financial aid package.
 If a parent or a dependent student owns a 529 account, only 5.64% of the account’s value is assessed as part of the FAFSA.
-For example, if you have $100,000 in your 529 college savings plan, only $5,640 is counted towards your EFC (Expected Family Contribution) unlike the money in the UGMA/UTMA account that will be assessed at 20% of the account’s value or $20,000.
+For example, if you have $100,000 in your 529 college savings plan, only $5,640 is counted towards your EFC (Expected Family Contribution) unlike the money in the UGMA/UTMA account that will be assessed at 20%, or $20,000, of the account’s value.

 529 college savings plans are not only for young college-bound students.
 The truth is that anyone can open a 529 plan and even name themselves a beneficiary.
 For example, you may consider opening a 529 college savings plan after college to save for professional development and graduate education later in your career.